rauschma/nodejs-type-stripping/README.md

 **Important:** Node.js does not support TypeScript in library packages (that are dependencies of other packages).
 But you can use it to write CLI apps and upload those to npm.

 * Remove `"private"` from `package.json` (this setting currently prevents publishing to npm).
-* Update or add various properties a necessary.
+* Update or add various properties a necessary – especially a `"name"` and a `"version"`.
 * How to publish a package to npm: chapter [“Creating cross-platform shell scripts”](https://exploringjs.com/nodejs-shell-scripting/ch_creating-shell-scripts.html) of “Shell scripting with Node.js”

 ## More information